 Recently, experts figured out why.
 In an experiment directed by Wen-Zhe Ho, MD, director of retroviral research at Children's Hospital of Philadelphia, researchers discovered that alcohol causes hepatitis C viruses to multiply in the liver.
 The findings, reported in the journal Hepatology, show that alcohol increases the activity of a protein that triggers HCV to make new copies of itself.
 These new copies speed the progress of the infection and raise the risk of liver damage.

 Some experts still debate whether it's safe for people with HCV to drink small amounts of alcohol -- a glass of wine or beer a day, for instance.
 Several studies suggest that the biggest danger comes from excessive intake.
 But other research has shown that even small amounts of alcohol can put a strain on the liver and increase the risk of damage.
 For advice on what's right for you, talk to your doctor.
-If you have a problem with alcohol, or if someone you know needs help, you can find out about local treatment programs in your community by calling the National Drug and Alcohol Treatment Referral Routing Service at 1-800-662-HELP.

 3. If you smoke, make a plan to quit